UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

-Once we have defined all our coverpoints with bins or crosses for the required scenarios, we can begin running tests on our design and tick of the tested coverpoint values.
+Once we have defined all our coverpoints with bins or crosses for the required scenarios, we can begin running tests on our design and tick off the tested coverpoint values.
 This is done by sampling all observed coverpoint values using the :ref:`sample_coverage` procedure.

 Figure 3 illustrates an example scenario where we have created a coverpoint with three bins for the DUT input named "input1".